skiadas/WebAppsCourse/notes/jquery_intro.md

 All jQuery objects respond to a similar set of methods.
 You can explore the whole [API online](http://api.jquery.com/), and in Part IV of Flanagan's book.

+In general all jQuery methods operate on an "array/collection of jQuery objects".

+#### Collection methods

 First we have collection methods.

 [each(f)](http://api.jquery.com/each/)
   ~ Given a function `f(i, el)`, will call the function for each element (if a collection).

 [get(i), el[i]](http://api.jquery.com/get/)
   ~ gets the element at the i-th index. jQuery objects tend to be collections, this picks out a specific element from that collection.
+The resulting object is not a jQuery object.
+If you want to carry out jQuery methods on it, you must wrap it in `$()`.

 [map(f)](http://api.jquery.com/jQuery.map/)
   ~ Translates all items of the array to a new array, via the function.